 - His pursuits have his primary focus toward philanthropic and travel endeavors vs.day-to-day business ownership and micro management.
-In his words, “My best skill-set does not include day-to-day management in running a company – my best offered skill-sets are algorithmic modeling (which does assist day-traders and investors alike), trader mentoring and market advice as it relates to swing trading and long term investing (market inflection).”
+In his words, “My best skill-set does not include day-to-day management in running a company – my best offered skill-sets are algorithmic modeling (which does assist day-traders and investors alike), trader mentoring, coaching and market advice as it relates to swing trading and long term investing (market inflection).”

 About His Core Disciplines

 - Trading alongside our lead trader, you will find his core discipline to be firmly rooted in process driven trading.
 He focuses on risk-management and trade set-ups that provide “a traders’ edge” using (but simplifying for members) sophisticated conventional charting and algorithm chart modeling (along with #IA Intelligent Assistants and charts).
 All with a goal toward low risk to reward trading (he looks for 4 to 1 RR).